gledson-ss/portfolio/README.md

 ```shell
   gh repo clone gledson-ss/porfolio
 ```
-  > :bulb: or whichever way you prefer
+  > :pushpin: or just do as you wish

-2. Installation
+1. Installation
   - Using `yarn` in web folder
    ```shell
    yarn